Leafwing-Studios/fop-rules/docs/character-options/classes/soulbinder.md

   - If the target is hidden, measure from their closest hiding spot.
 - If your concentration is broken, the connection is broken.
 - When the connection is broken, all ongoing effects due to a pulse (other than ailments, afflictions or absorption applied) immediately end.
 - Even though your pulses are ranged attacks, you do not have disadvantage on attacks made with your pulses due to being in an enemy zone of control.
-- You do not need to have line of sight to your dual to affect a creature with a pulse (but you do need to have line of sight and see them).
+- You do not need to have line of sight to your dual (or know where they are hidden) to affect your dual with a pulse.
-- If the target of your pattern is hidden, you do not need to know where they are (although pulses do not reveal their position if they hit).
+-  If you hit your dual with a pulse attack while they are hidden they are automatically revealed.

 You learn two pulses of your choice at level 1, and learn an additional pulse at levels 4, 8, 12, 16 and 19 as shown in the Soulbinder table.
 You may select these pulses from the list at the end of this class description.

 You also learn the two following pulses immediately upon gaining this feature, which do not count against your pulses known.
 Choose the type of damage that soul burst deals when you learn it.